Laura Solon: Screenwriter

+Works

 Kopfraper's Syndrome: One Man and His Incredible Mind

 The title is a holdover from an entirely different show that Solon had planned to perform with a male partner.
 When the partner dropped out she rewrote the show in the three weeks leading up to the festival but retained the title in order not to negate the value of the advance publicity or confuse those who had already purchased tickets.

 Solon plays eight different characters in the show, which consists of sketches of varying lengths, including: